molofgarb/nyc-subway-tracker/to-do.md

 # To-do:

+- make tracker main process cmdline arguments in a nice manner (e.g. -h)
+- make snapshot an object that owns the database and owns a subway

 - add/modify custom struct to track end boroughs for a line (stop headsign in xml), to specify direction
-- make logger more interactive -- display time elapsed during run, specify how many snapshots to take before close, run forever mode where you can pause snapshot/update, etc.
+- make tracker more interactive -- display time elapsed during run, specify how many snapshots to take before close, run forever mode where you can pause snapshot/update, etc.

 ## **High Priority**
 - subway-logger.exe and subway-viewer.exe as separate programs to interact with subway.db